Switch-Bros/NRO-Forwarder/README.md

 ## PlayLogPolicy & PlayLogQueryCapability
 Included control.nacp - modifies the PlayLogPolicy flag (0x3037) which is now set to 0x02 (Return None).
 PlayLogQueryCapability (0x3210) is also set to 0x02 (Allow all titles).
-This allows some forwaders that were not showing up when installed via Tinwoo to now show up properly.
-This modded control.nacp is also blanked so that NRO forwarders exit properly and show the start logo's properly.
+This stops the forwarder from showing up in your activity logs (you canuse DBI installer to check this).

 ## Alternatives to this program
 [NSP Forwarder Generator](https://nsp-forwarder-git-fork-masagrator-main-tootallteam.vercel.app/)